 Giuliano Sala Tenna has worked in the Finance Industry for over 20 years in various fields including Credit, Business Development, Product Structuring, Funds Management, Investment Management and Corporate Advisory.

 Mr Sala Tenna has completed a Bachelor of Commerce degree at Curtin University of Technology with a double major in Economics and Finance (With Distinctions).
 Giuliano has also completed the Graduate Diploma in Financial Planning at the Securities Institute of Australia, the Company Directors Course at the Australian Institute of Company Directors and is an ASX Derivatives Accredited Adviser.

 Mr Sala Tenna is a Member of the Golden Key National Honour Society, Fellow of FINSIA and a Graduate Member of the Australian Institute of Company Directors.
 He is regularly quoted in the West Australian, Sunday Times and Australian Financial Review alongside appearing on the ABC News and Business Program.

-Mr Chiappini is a Chartered Accountant and member of the Australian Institute of Company Directors with over 19 years’ experience in the commercial sector.
-Over the last 14 years Gabriel has held positions of Director, Company Secretary and Chief Financial Officer in public and private companies with operations in Australia, the United Kingdom and the United States.
-He has assisted a number of companies to list on the ASX and been involved with equity raisings exceeding AUD $300 million.
-Gabriel has a sound understanding of the ASX Listing Rules and in-depth knowledge of the Corporations Act.
+Mr Bowen is a Fellow of the Institute of Chartered Accountants in Australia with over 35 years’ experience.
+Over the last 25 years Baden has held positions of Director, Company Secretary and Chief Financial Officer in public and private companies.
+He has assisted a number of companies to list on the Australian Securities Exchange (ASX) and been involved with many equity raisings.
+Baden has a sound understanding of the ASX Listing Rules and in-depth knowledge of the Corporations Act.
 Baden is currently a Director and Company Secretary of Dril-Quip Australia Pty Ltd and Company Secretary of Ateria Health Australia Pty Ltd.

 The Board is responsible for guiding and monitoring Katana Capital Limited on behalf of the members who elected them and to whom they are accountable.